 Nothing Says Summer Like a Good Watermelon

 When you think of summer you always think of fresh pink watermelon!
-Not only is watermelon a refreshing snack on it’s own, but packs a punch when it comes to nutritional benefits.
+Not only is watermelon a refreshing snack on its own, but it packs a punch when it comes to nutritional benefits.
 One wedge of watermelon has 86 calories, less than 1 gram of fat, no cholesterol and less than 1% of your daily value of sodium.

 Watermelon also provides 22 grams of carbs, 2 grams of protein and 5% of your daily value of fiber, a healthy recipe for fat burning and weight loss.
 With 18 grams of sugar, watermelon is a great way to curb a sugar craving.